DaniSofiaG/project_unit3/README.md

 ## Proposed Solution
----
+To create the program, I will use Python and KivyMD to build a user interface that allows Meisa to manage the data for her store.
+I will use an object-oriented approach (OPP) to create classes for the various data entities like products, suppliers, aisles, and staff, and use methods within each class to manage the data.

+I will use a SQL database to store and manage the data for the store.
+The database will be designed with MDDataTables for each of the data entities.
+I will use the SQLite database management system, which is simple and compatible with Python.

+To create the user interface, I will use the KivyMD framework, which is built on top of Kivy and provides a set of ready-to-use GUI components and styles.
+I will design the user interface with a focus on simplicity and ease of use, ensuring that Meisa can quickly and easily access and manage the data she needs.

+Throughout the development process, I will conduct regular testing and debugging to ensure the program is functional and free of errors.
+I will also conduct user testing with Meisa to gather feedback, incorporating her suggestions and addressing any issues that arise.
+To ensure the program remains relevant and useful throughout the year, I will design it to allow Meisa to add or change data as needed.
+This will involve designing forms and input fields that allow Meisa to input new data and update existing data.

+Overall, this solution will provide Meisa with an efficient, user-friendly program to manage the data for her convenience store.
+The use of Python, KivyMD, and a SQL database will ensure the program is fast, reliable, and scalable, while the human-centered design approach will ensure it is easy to use and meets Meisa's needs.

 **Design statement**
-I wiil design and make a program that manages the data of a convenience store for Meisa.
-The program will allow Meisa to store and manage all important information related to products, suppliers, aisle and staff.
-The data will be stred in one program to avoid disorganization and other difficulties like last year.
-Te program will be constructed with with human disign as a foucus, making it easy for everyone working at the store to ouse and manage the data.
-The program will be made using the software Python and will be evaluated based on criteria A, B, C and D. It will take aopproixmately 4 weeks to complete and will allow Mesia to add or change data as the year progresses.
-The program will be designed to be simple, coherent and effective in managing the sore's data, ensureing a more organized and efficient end of year report process.
+I will design and develop a user-friendly program to help Meisa manage the data of her convenience store.
+The program will allow Meisa to store and manage all the essential information related to products, suppliers, aisle, and staff in a centralized database, eliminating the disorganization and tediousness of the previous process.
+The program will be designed with a human-centered approach, making it simple and easy to use for everyone working at the store.

+The program will be developed using the Python programming language and the KivyMD user interface framework.
+The program will be designed using an object-oriented approach with classes to manage the data entities of aisles and staff.
+The program will be developed using a SQL database, which will enable efficient data storage, retrieval, and management.
+The database will be designed with tables for each of the data entities.

+To ensure the program is user-friendly, I will conduct user testing throughout the development process, soliciting feedback from Meisa to identify any areas for improvement.
+I will also evaluate the program against Criteria A, B, C, and D to ensure it meets Meisa's requirements and is effective in managing the store's data.

+The development process will take approximately 4 weeks, after which I will conduct a final round of testing and client meeting before finalizing the program for Meisa's store.
+The program will be designed to allow Meisa to add or delete data as the year progresses, ensuring the program remains relevant and useful throughout the year.

 ## Success Criteria